AISafety-HKUST/stable_backdoor_purification/README.md

 ### Acknowledgement

 #### Our codes heavily depend on [BackdoorBench](https://github.com/SCLBD/BackdoorBench), *"BackdoorBench: A Comprehensive Benchmark of Backdoor Learning"* and please also consider leaving a :star: on their repository.
-Feel free to raise issues if you find bugs/reproducing problems in our code, or you can email me at rminaa@connect.ust.hk.
+Feel free to raise issues if you find bugs/reproducing problems in our code, or you can email rminaa@connect.ust.hk/zeyu.qin@connect.ust.hk.